What Is the Difficult Customer Interview Question?

 To win the "difficult customer" question, you must stop acting like something that soaks up bumps and start acting like a mechanic.

 Avoiding the "Too Much Story Trap" means refusing to get stuck in the messy feelings of a customer’s anger.
-By using the "Fix the System" plan, you prove that you don't just survive problems—you get rid of them.
+The "Fix the System" approach proves you don’t just survive problems; you eliminate them at the root.

-This smart change turns you from a "passive person" who takes yelling into a valuable business improver who makes things work better for everyone.
-Stop trying to show how nice you are; start showing how much you get done.
-Go into your next interview ready to check the process, not just the person.
+This shift turns you from a passive person who absorbs complaints into a business improver who makes things work better for everyone.
+Stop proving how nice you are.
+Start proving how much you get done.
+Go into your next interview ready to diagnose the process, not just manage the person.